sebastianbienko/CypressForSitecore.Webserver/README.md

 As a starting point the more generic implementation by Dave Leigh has been used: https://github.com/daveaftershok/cypress-node-api-windows
 The implementation has been changed in a way to accept additional arguments for test execution to take renderings in account and have Sitecore control Cypress.

+It's supposed to be used alongside the [Cypress For Sitecore Module](https://github.com/sebastianbienko/CypressForSitecore)

 ## Usage

 ### Install: